kozikoff/docx-test/readme.md

 MS Word testing library

+Testing Word files (.doc and .docx) is important for the quality of software and web services.
+If users can export data to Word, it's necessary to check that the files contain all the required information.
+This is especially crucial for business documents and reports.

+The docx-test library in Java helps QA engineers check the content of Word files.
+With its help, you can quickly and accurately ensure that the files include all the necessary texts and data.
+This reduces the risk of errors and improves the user experience.
+This library will be useful for testers working with platforms that support Word export.
+It simplifies testing and enhances the reliability of the product.

 Make sure your code always generates correct and valid docx and doc files!

 ## How to use